cbpark/ptc-cluster/docs/tips-and-tricks/jupyter.md

 compute-0-25
 ```

-Here, the job name is `jupyter` and we will use 10 CPU cores for the job.
+Here, the job name is `jupyter` and we will use 10 CPU cores for the job in the partition named `workday`.
 The hostname of the allocated compute node is `compute-0-25`.
 Memorize the hostname for the next step!

 Now you can run the jupyter notebook: